jwglimois/EscapeGame/README.md

 ### Prerequisites

 To run a Java program in your Command Prompt, first, you need to have JDK (Java Development Toolkit) installed.
 You can download the last version on the website of Oracle: https://www.oracle.com/technetwork/java/javase/downloads/index.html.

-Secondly, you need to configurate your environment variable so that Command Prompt can find where JDK has been installed.
-You can refer to this web page for the configuration : https://javatutorial.net/set-java-home-windows-10
+Secondly, you need to configure your environment variable so that Command Prompt can find where JDK has been installed.
+You can refer to this web page for the configuration: https://javatutorial.net/set-java-home-windows-10

 Finally, for the quality of the game, we strongly recommand that you run the game with Windows 8 or 10.